 One of the big concerns for sellers is not being able to find a home to buy.
 As of this writing the absorption rate (a way to determine market activity) is at a 2.54 months’ supply.
 Remember, anything less than a five-month supply is considered to be a sellers’ market.
 Find the breakdown of absorption rate pricing below, you’ll find that in some cases the absorption rate is as low as a 1.2-month supply.

 But the good news is, if you own a home in the $200,000-$400,00 price point and plan to move up in price the search should be a lot easier.
 Inventory levels are higher and deals are easier to find.
 The reason for the lack of homes in the Louisville area is because the following:

-- Boomerang buyers (people who had their home foreclosed on or had to short sale their home between 2007 and 2014 are back in the market looking for homes.
+- Boomerang buyers (people who lost their homes due to foreclosure or short sale between 2007 at 2012) are back in the market looking for homes by.

 - Twenty plus year-olds are now in the market looking to buy their first home